 How to get to the Gilis

-Flying to Lombok Airport
+1. Fly to Lombok Airport

-Once in Bangsal, you can then take the public fast boat to any of the Gili islands, which will cost you Rp 85,000.
+Once in Bangsal, you can then take the public fast boat to any of the three Gili islands, which will cost you Rp 85,000.
 However, the public fast boat only runs roughly every hour from 9 AM to 4:30 PM, so the latest you can probably make it is if you touch down in LOP by

-Take a fast boat from Bali
+2. Take a fast boat from Bali

 Where to stay in Gili Trawangan